AmirUCR/R-Shell/README.md

   * The ; connector's execute only returns the status of its RHS
   * The && connector's execute returns whether if both LHS and RHS are true
   * The || connector's execute returns true if either of LHS or RHS are true
+  * The < connector is an input redirector.
+  * The > connector is an output redirector.
+  * The >> connector is an appending output redirector.

 **Abstract Base Connector**